zachpoblete/MouseToys/README.md

 ## 🌐 Tab and page shortcuts (XButton2)

+If a shortcut doesn't work on a particular window, you can edit the source code :D

 | Press this | To do this |
 | - | - |
 | <kbd>XButton2</kbd>+<kbd>WheelUp</kbd> | ⬅️ Go to left tab (in a browser for example)|